GuidesSportsVPN

 What Does a VPN Do?

 A VPN, or virtual private network, is a program that can bypass geo-blocks by changing your online location.
-It allows you to connect to one of its servers, then reroutes your internet connection through the one that you selected.
+It allows you to connect to one of its servers and then reroutes your internet connection through the one that you selected.

 Furthermore, it creates an encrypted tunnel between your device and the World Wide Web.
 That way, no one can read your data or track your online activity.